 Hello everybody!
 Today, I'm going to teach you how to introduce yourselves in portuguese.
 It's quite easy and simple to introduce oneself, since brazilian people are not so formal!

 But there's a good hint for you all: always smile when you meet somebody!
 Brazilians love high-spirited people!
-So let's start the
+So let's start the class!

+Firstly, I'm going to teach you how tho say the personal pronoms in portuguese.
+Do you remember them in english?
 I, you, he, she, it, we, you, they!
 The only difference is that we don't have an "it" in portuguese!
 I'm going to write the portuguese ones and their translations below.

 Eu→ I